The ego-track of Neville Yeadon (continued):

 "Because it's true; and so you deserve the best," she explains, clearing stuff away around me as she speaks, and turning me one sparkly look.

-I laugh delightedly and watch her a bit longer as she opens a panel, reaches in and takes out something that looks superficially like a steam-iron.
-Her hand fits into it and she begins to run the gadget over the furniture; it emits a low hum while variously cleaning, sweeping and polishing, and as I watch her wield this flimb (the term floats up out of my vocabulary store) I feel glad that fate has won for her this jackpot of status as the Daon's carer in a palatial suite; but though she's bonny, she's only a backgrounder; it's not fair to expect her to act as look-out for sticky bait...
-Generalship in the battle of wits is my job...
+I laugh deprecatingly and watch her a bit longer as she opens a panel, reaches in and takes out something that looks superficially like a steam-iron.
+Her hand fits into it and she begins to run the gadget over the furniture; it emits a low hum while variously cleaning, sweeping and polishing, and as I watch her wield this flimb (the term floats up out of my vocabulary store) I feel glad that fate has won for her this jackpot of status as the Daon's carer in a palatial suite; could she also, I wonder, help me against the enemy?
+No, better not think along those lines.
+Let her shine as she is, a bonny backgrounder; it's not fair to expect her to act as look-out for the sticky bait which I suspect lies in wait for me...
+Generalship in the political battle of wits is my job.

-This time, instead of letting my native under-mind prompt me to approach one of the bays where the cubes are piled, I first walk aroud the entire penthouse periphery, counting the windows and their consoles and bays.
-I count twenty-six of them altogether, and then I notice something which disturbs me.
+This time, instead of letting my native under-mind prompt me to approach one of the bays where the cubes are piled, I first walk aroud the entire penthouse periphery, counting the twenty-six windows and their consoles and bays.

-...I've gone back and forth and ascertained, without a doubt, that these amazing Uranians are aware that their total history shall comprise twenty-six Great Eras, plus many small or tiny ones or still-born ones, and that the last, the Uranium Era, is still to come.
-I shiver at their prescience.
+...I've gone back and forth and ascertained, without a doubt, that these amazing Uranians are aware that their total history shall comprise twenty-six Great Eras, plus many small or tiny ones or still-born ones, all totalling 92, and that the Uranium Era shall be the last of all.

-...Further hours have passed and when I come to myself I almost feel as though I were some kind of eternal omniscient eagle soaring and swooping over a geological time-span of mighty events.
-Their flowing and counter-flowing cultural waves, their troughs and peaks, clashes and mergers recount the thematic careers of multitudinous eras in a total saga many orders of magnitude beyond what my dazzled mind can encompass.
-Earth history is enthralling enough - but it's nothing like this!
+...Further hours have passed.
+To recover from the distant sight of that ultimate closed door, I have veered round and soared back to hover like some kind of omniscient eagle over a geological time-span of mighty events.
+Flowing and counter-flowing cultural waves, troughs and peaks, clashes and mergers recount the careering themes of a tapestry of sagas many orders of magnitude richer than anything my dazzled mind has ever tried to encompass.
+Earth history is enthralling enough but it's nothing like this.

-In fact this is too much.
-More than mere "reading", my experience has been close to living through what I read, and if I don't take another rest right now, I will end as a drained husk.
+Far more than mere "reading", my experience has been close to living through what I read, and if I don't take another rest right now I will end as a drained husk.

-The question is stark: how do we know all this stuff?
+And if not, then the question is stark: how do we know all this stuff is true?

 Olhoav is an isolated city.
 It is deep in the wilds of Starside.
 The boundaries of Syoom have never reached this far.
 Cut off from the rest of civilization since back in Era 18, whence did the Olhoavans obtain a collection of holocubes that claim to bring the story up to Era 89?